jina-ai/jina/docs/migrate-to-jina3/migrate.md

 ## Method behavior changes

 - **`.post()` method**: `flow.post()` now returns a flattened `DocumentArray` instead of a list of `Response`s, if `return_results=True` is set.
 This makes it easier to immediately use the returned results.
-The behaviour of `client.post()` remains unchanged compared to Jina 2, exposing entire `Response`s to the user.
-By setting or unsetting the `results_as_docarray=` flag, the user can override these default behaviours.
+The behavior of `client.post()` remains unchanged compared to Jina 2, exposing entire `Response`s to the user.
+By setting or unsetting the `results_as_docarray=` flag, the user can override these default behaviors.
 - **Accessing non-existent values**: In Jina 2, bulk accessing attributes in a `DocumentArray` returns a list of empty values, when the `Document`s inside the `DocumentArray` do not have a value for that attribute.
 In Jina 3, this returns `None`.
 This change becomes important when migrating code that checks for the presence of a certain attribute.